Chiara Lubich: Final years

-The “night of God” and the “night of our age”
+The "night of God" and the "night of our age"

 For Chiara, as for Mother Teresa of Calcutta and other persons of great spiritual depth, a biography cannot keep silent about a “hidden” side of their life, a mysterious aspect, but of considerable importance.
-Since the time of Saint John of the Cross, these have been called “nights” of the soul in the language of mysticism.
-Chiara said that her life was marked by “luminous peaks of love and the dark depths of pain.
+Since the time of Saint John of the Cross, these have been called "nights" of the soul in the language of mysticism.
+Chiara said that her life was marked by "luminous peaks of love and the dark depths of pain".

-A climax came for her when she experienced the “night of God,” the last serious trial at the end of her life, from 2004–2008.
-It seemed to her that “God had disappeared, like the sun disappearing over the horizon and no longer seen”.
+A climax came for her when she experienced the "night of God", the last serious trial at the end of her life, from 2004 to 2008.
+It seemed to her that "God had disappeared, like the sun disappearing over the horizon and no longer seen".”

-It was a personal “night”, but she also saw it projected onto the “night of our age.”
-Once again, Chiara found the way out of this trial by embracing Jesus on the cross, who in the “darkest possible night” felt abandoned by his Father.
-She pointed out “signs of the resurrection” in many aspects of her work, particularly in the fields of politics, economics, communication, interreligious and cultural dialogue.
-She felt that these “resurrections” came from the faithful love for Jesus forsaken amid pain and darkness.
+It was a personal "night", but she also saw it projected onto the "night of our age".
+Once again, Chiara found the way out of this trial by embracing Jesus on the cross, who in the "darkest possible night" felt abandoned by his Father.
+She pointed out "signs of the resurrection" in many aspects of her work, particularly in the fields of politics, economics, communication, interreligious and cultural dialogue.
+She felt that these "resurrections" came from the faithful love for Jesus forsaken amid pain and darkness.
 This was her last public message, concluding with: